redeemed2011/webflow/README.md

 Items of interest:

+* Evaluate returning lists of items as raw JSON to simplify this pkg's api.
+At the time of this writing, getting all items in a collection requires the caller to provide a method to decode the JSON.
+This does not sit well with me and seems to be more complicated than necessary.
+If we instead return raw JSON the process is simpler and the caller can then decode the JSON however is desired.
+* Provide methods to get filtered collection items by ID or name.
+This may be accomplished by decoding only the `id` & `name` fields for the filter then returning the full raw JSON on match.
-* ~~Allow custom structs for API interactions.~~
+* ~~Allow custom structs for API interactions.~~ _Update: may not be worth the investment with the above changes._
-* Replace MethodGet() with something more general since the internal code supports all request methods.
+* Replace `MethodGet()` with something more general since the internally used HTTP pkgs support all request methods.
+* Perhaps make `MethodGet()` private rather than exported.
+* Implement Go Modules support for this pkg--specifically versioning of this pkg.